Viewing multiple rotas in a single report

 ...and also from the Rotas module's Reports section.

-You can Print report or Download the Overview report as a CSV or PDF, and Communicate to those people in the report's results by email or SMS, or use Send report to forward the report by email to another person.
+You can Communicate to those people in the report's results by email/SMS or use Send report to forward the report by email to another person:

 Note that the Print report option works best when the rotation is set to Landscape in the print preview settings.
 It may also be necessary to adjust other printer settings in the print preview in order to get the report to render more elegantly - this is wholly dependent on the printer.
 As an alternative, use the Download PDF option to render the report correctly, download it to your desktop and print it from there.
 Please note the PDF download will always split multiple dates to separate pages, regardless of whether the 'Print dates on separate pages' option is unchecked or not.